dalegacusan/hackfest2020/README.md

 **Please do note** that the application is `meant to be used for mobile phones`, so it's best if you view it with your mobile phones instead since the application was optimized for that user experience.

-This project was submitted in fulfillment of [DSC Loyola's HackFest 2020: Online](https://hackfest.dscadmu.org/)
+🎯 This project was submitted in fulfillment of [DSC Loyola's HackFest 2020: Online](https://hackfest.dscadmu.org/) with the theme of `Traversing the Filipino New Normal with Technology`

 ## Built with